NGWPC/ngencerf-server/README.md

 2. DOCKER - ngen and ngen-cal are installed in a docker container.
 This is the easiest for running locally.
-Follow these steps to pull the latest ngen-cal docker container.
-This container includes both ngen and ngen-cal
+Follow these steps to pull the latest docker containers.

    1. If you don't have Docker installed, follow the instructions here: https://confluence.nextgenwaterprediction.com/display/NGWPC/AWS+Ubuntu+22.04+LTS+Workspace+for+Docker#AWSUbuntu22.04LTSWorkspaceforDocker-InstallDocker
    2. Follow the instructions here to 'Manage Docker as a non-root user': https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user